shotgunsoftware/python-api/docs/cookbook/attachments.rst

 will vary.

 - **Uploads**
-    Designated by ``link_type: 'upload'``, this represents a file that was uploaded to ShotGrid.
+    Designated by ``link_type: 'upload'``, this represents a file that was uploaded to Flow Production Tracking.
-    Uploading files to ShotGrid can be done using the :meth:`~shotgun_api3.Shotgun.upload` method.
+    Uploading files to Flow Production Tracking can be done using the :meth:`~shotgun_api3.Shotgun.upload` method.
     You cannot create an Attachment with an uploaded file directly.

     ::